AmpereComputing/Jetson-on-Ampere/README.md

 Note that this container image is slightly different than the one for Jetson, but it still provides the same functionality which includes CUDA and cuDNN.
 Make sure that the docker version matches the os version, this is very important.
 Also check the free memory by "free", you should have more than 2gb of memory available.
+The latest version for cuda container is 12.2, but we ran 11.4 because trying to match the latest l4t-cuda container version of Jetson, for performance comparison.

 ### Install other dependencies
 In host terminal, use ```docker cp``` to copy the ```install.sh``` file in this repository to the Jetson container.